nagshivank/Protein-Thermostability-Prediction/README.md

 ## Overview

-This repository contains the implementation of three machine learning models developed to predict the thermostability of proteins based on their amino acid sequences, which is a key trait that enhances various application-specific functions in computational biology.
+This repository contains the implementation of machine learning models developed to predict the thermostability of proteins based on their amino acid sequences, which is a key trait that enhances various application-specific functions in computational biology.

 ### Problem Description